 What we don’t: Pricey for the construction; not as soft or warm as merino offerings.

 It's important to note that NW Alpine Black Spider Hoody is not your standard baselayer—with a roomier fit and great standalone performance, you'll probably be layering it overtop a tank top or T-shirt.
-Further, it's a bit bulkier than most of the competition, noticeably less soft than merino offerings, and—in our experience—doesn't measure up in terms of warmth-for-weight.
-In addition, $135 is a hefty price tag for a polyester baselayer, and the Black Spider can often be hard to find in stock online or in stores.
-But the NW Alpine is nevertheless impressive in terms of durability and versatility, which set it apart as a highly functional and long-lasting performance piece.
+It's a bit bulkier than most of the competition, noticeably less soft than merino offerings, and—in our experience—doesn't measure up in terms of warmth-for-weight.
+Further, $135 is a hefty price tag for a polyester baselayer, and the Black Spider can often be hard to find in stock online or in stores.
+But this top is nevertheless impressive in terms of durability and versatility, which set it apart as a highly functional and long-lasting performance piece.

 See the NW Alpine Black Spider Hoody